Alec Stone Sweet: Music and sports

 Stone Sweet has recorded three CDs, including Memory and Praise: Acoustic Guitar Solos (Appleseed and Solid Air), and Tumblin' Gap: Clawhammer Guitar Solos (Solid Air).

-Memory and Praise contains Irish harp, bagpipe, and dance tunes, as well as the first solos ever recorded in clawhammer guitar style, two medleys of Appalachian fiddle tunes played in clawhammer style.
+Memory and Praise contains Irish harp, bagpipe, and dance tunes, as well as the first solos ever recorded in clawhammer guitar style [needs citation], two medleys of Appalachian fiddle tunes played in clawhammer style.
 In 2001, it was one of five recordings nominated for a 2001 Indie Award – the Best Acoustic Instrumental category.
 Eric Schoenberg called it "as beautiful a solo guitar recording as I have ever heard."
 Jody Stecher praised the "extraordinary guitar playing, resembling no one else in touch, technique, or feel."
 Stone Sweet was featured in an article on Celtic Guitar by Acoustic Guitar, where he discusses dance tunes, guitar tunings, and influences on his playing.

 In Tumblin' Gap, Stone Sweet plays Appalachian and Celtic music using the Clawhammer style that he developed from old time banjo playing.
 The album was named one of the top ten recordings of 2005 by several critics and radio stations.
 In its review, Acoustic Guitar described the CD as follows: "Entrancing, the rhythmic sense and phrasing are spot on.
 Compulsory listening for guitar fans, Tumblin' Gap is the kind of surprising recording that inspires new movements."
-Bill Hicks, in his review for the Old Time Herald, wrote that: "Alec Stone Sweet is a guitar virtuoso…[his new] record would serve to explain to the uninitiated just why we care so much about these old melodies, about just what a tune is really about."
+Bill Hicks, in his review for the Old Time Herald, wrote that: "Alec Stone Sweet is a guitar virtuoso ... [his new] record would serve to explain to the uninitiated just why we care so much about these old melodies, about just what a tune is really about."
 Stone Sweet explains how he developed and uses Clawhammer techniques on his guitar page.